JakubNiszczyciel/JakubTheDestroyerAnimations/README.md

 # JakubTheDestroyerAnimations / JTDA
 Pack of aniamtions made by me.
-Fell free to use and if You want to add some more animations, just let me know.
+Feel free to use and if You want to add some more animations, just let me know.
 Maybe We can make some big pack of animations for everybody!

 Have fun! :)